Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 2.3 Why ECIC?

 The first key point is the curriculum.
-As a developer passionate about finance and business, my ultimate goal is to launch my own fintech startup in HK.
-The ECIC program offers conprehensive curriculum combining technology with business, which provide the skills I need for e-commerce startups.
+As a developer passionate about finance and business, my ultimate goal is to launch my own fintech startup in Hong Kong.
+And the ECIC program offers comprehensive curriculum combining technology with business, which provide the distinct skills that support my ambitions in e-commerce startups.

-I'm particularly interested in Professor Montgomery Alan's research about the analysis of clickstream data.
-Since I'm in charge with the development of marketing activities, I'm interested to know how to predict online consumer browsing patterns and purchase conversion rates.
+I'm particularly interested in Professor Montgomery Alan's research, about the analysis of clickstream data.
+Since I'm in charge with the development of marketing activities, I'd like to know how to predict consumers' browsing patterns and conversion rates in this way.

 I also appreciate the diverse backgrounds of the students, including business, management, engineering and so on.
 This variety can bring different perspectives and ideas, benefiting my personal growth and career development.

-In summary, the interdisciplinary curriculum, strong faculty, and robust alumni network are exactly what I need to advance my career.
+In summary, the interdisciplinary curriculum and diverse environment provided by ECIC, are exactly what I need to advance my career.

 #### 2.4 What is ECIC?

-ECIC, or E-Commerce and Information Computing, focused on using technologies to enhance online businesses.
-Its topics consist of digital marketing, data analytics and software development, which provide distinct skills that support my ambitions in e-commerce startups.
+ECIC, or E-commerce and Information Computing, focuses on using technologies to enhance online businesses.
+It covers topics like digital marketing, data analytics, and software development, helping students innovate in the fast-pacing digital economy, which are exactly what I need to advance my career.

 #### 2.5 Favorite courses